Chapter 5 Geometry

 First, we consider a line segment and the distance between points.
 To do this, we need a comparison tool for measuring distance.
 In mathematics, this tool is a comparative length called the unit length.
 For applications, appropriate length units such as metres or centimetres are chosen, depending on the task in hand.

-A ray of light emitted by a distant star or by the sun is an appropriate notion of a ray starting at the initial point A and proceeding through a second point B indefinitely.
+A ray of light emitted by a distant star or by the sun is an appropriate notion of a ray starting at the initial point and proceeding through a second point indefinitely.
 A ray is also called a half-line.

 In geometry, it is a typical approach to define new objects by means of certain properties such as the distance.
 In this way, a circle can also be described very easily.